JLewinski/Wizard/README.md

 # Wizard

-Point tracker for the Wizard Card Game
+Point tracker for the Wizard Card Game.
+This will allow you to save paper.